 Lab: Web cache poisoning with an unkeyed header

 This lab is vulnerable to web cache poisoning because it handles input from an unkeyed header in an unsafe way.
-A user visits the home page roughly once every minute.
+An unsuspecting user regularly visits the site's home page.
 To solve this lab, poison the cache with a response that executes

 alert(document.cookie) in the visitor's browser.